Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 ## UI Use
 The UI uses RQT.
 The main operation control UI is the component on the right.
-There are currently three states of operation within the UI: Manual teleop, Mapping and Navigation.
+There are currently three states of operation within the UI: SLAM, Mapping and Navigation.
 Each of them can only be run while the robot is in its idle state.
-(not currently in any of the three state of operations)
+(not currently in any of the three state of operations).
+The GUI is currently being updated to include RTABMAP (which is the algorithm used for 3d mapping and navigation)
 \
 \
 Currently the UI only allows for control using 2D mapping and navigation.